awsdocs/aws-doc-sdk-examples/javav2/example_code/pinpoint/Readme.md

 - **senderAddress** - The to address.
 This address has to be verified in Amazon Pinpoint in the region you're using to send email .
 - **originationNumber** - The phone number or short code that you specify has to be associated with your Amazon Pinpoint account.
 For best results, specify long codes in E.164 format (for example, +1-555-555-5654).
 - **destinationNumber** - The phone number or short code that you specify has to be associated with your Amazon Pinpoint account.
 For best results, specify long codes in E.164 format (for example, +1-555-555-5654).
+- **destinationNumber1** - A second phone number or short code that you specify has to be associated with your Amazon Pinpoint account.
+For best results, specify long codes in E.164 format (for example, +1-555-555-5654).
 - **message** - The message to use in the **SendMessage** test.